Circle Time Activities that Encourage Students to Join

 - Keep your mind open to change.

-Children of all ages love to express themselves through singing and movement.
-The children love to hear the teacher sing, even if it's off key.
-The enjoy watching the teacher move around, even if its clumsy.
+Children of all ages love to express themselves through singing, signing and movement.
+They love to hear the teacher sing, even if it's off key.
+They enjoy watching the teacher move around, even if its clumsy.
 If you can act out words, you can dance and so can the children.

 Let me explain this with an example.
 Use 3 Monkeys Jumping on the Bed.
 Jump when you say jump, fall to the floor when monkey's fall off the bed, gently hit your head on the floor and use your hand for the phone.

-This is a challenge for all teachers, but if you make it the children's choice to sit there will be no behavior problems.
+Not that you have their attention and your done singing, how do you get them to sit down?
+This will be a challenge for all teachers, but if you make it the children's choice to sit there will be no behavior problems.
 The key is simple Yoga.
 As you will see in this example.

 After you've done Yoga, then do the name game.
 Remember this is an activity for the children, so let them answer.